django-cms/djangocms-text/README.rst

 --------------------------------------

-djangocms-text's migrations automatically migrate existing text plugins from djangocms-text-ckeditor and clean up old tables.
+djangocms-text's migrations automatically migrate existing text plugins from djangocms-text-ckeditor, and clean up old tables.
 All you have to do is:

 * uninstall ``djangocms-text-ckeditor``
 * remove ``djangocms_text_ckeditor`` from ``INSTALLED_APPS``